lochrist/lochrist.github.io/_posts/2017-06-17-physics-simulation-programming.md

 }
 ```

 The whole example is in javascript and not Python!
 I honestly don't think javascript is significantly more difficult to learn than Python, so I wouldn't say this is a downside of Glowscript.
 But anyway with the help of [rapydscript-ng](https://github.com/kovidgoyal/rapydscript-ng) you can even run Python example (identical to VPython).
-By chaning the initial Glowscript declaration at the beginning of the script you fully have access to VPython:
+By changing the initial Glowscript declaration at the beginning of the script you fully have access to VPython:

 ```python
 GlowScript 2.5 VPython